Joy illimited... just how hopeful is 'The Darkling Trush'?

-Thomas Hardy’s ‘The Darkling Thrush’ is one of the most anthologised poems in the English language and for good reason.
-Though it was written for the end of a century, and the nineteenth century at that, the weary but undimmed hope held by Hardy’s little thrush still seems to capture something fundamental about how we feel about the turning of the year.
+The Darkling Thrush is one of the most anthologised poems in the English language and for good reason.
+Though it was written for the end of a century, the weary but undimmed hope held by Hardy’s thrush still seems to capture something fundamental about how we feel about the turning of the year.

 So little cause for carolings Of such ecstatic sound Was written on terrestrial things Afar or nigh around, That I could think there trembled through His happy good-night air Some blessed Hope, whereof he knew And I was unaware.

-Carol Rumens suggests that this is Hardy, the famous pessimist and author of some of the most depressing novels ever written, at his most optimistic.
+Carol Rumens suggests that this is Hardy, the famous pessimist and author of some of the most depressing novels ever written (this is not a criticism), at his most optimistic.
+For John Berryman, those final lines should be read ironically: the ‘blessed Hope’ is a fiction.

 At once a voice arose among The bleak twigs overhead In a full-hearted evensong Of joy illimited; An aged thrush, frail, gaunt, and small, In blast-beruffled plume, Had chosen thus to fling his soul Upon the growing gloom

 Hardy was sixty in 1900.
 We don’t tend to think of birds as ‘gaunt’, but humans often get that way.
-In fact, we’ve no reason to think the poet has even seen this bird - the voice simply rises among the twigs.
-(If he had seen it, how would he have known it wasn’t just… ill?)
+In fact, we’ve no reason to think the poet has even seen this bird; the voice simply rises among the twigs.
+If he had seen it, how would he have known it wasn’t just ill?
 Hardy was a small man who took care over his appearance.
 ‘Blast-beruffled plume’ sounds about right.

 In what I can only assume was the doing of a Christmas poltergeist, Substack recently ‘featured’ this newsletter, which has resulted in a lot of new subscriptions.
 I’m not just being English and self-effacing when I say that this must have been a mistake.
 I don’t post often and have never had more than a handful of readers (most of whom are friends and family).
 It’s a personal blog with a niche remit: I mostly write about poetry, and most of the poetry I write about is English and/or British poetry from the 20th century.
+In short, you’re very welcome, but it’s strange to think you might be there - strange in the way that all writing online is uncanny.
+You sit in your chilly little flat in south London, write a blog, and anyone, anywhere, can read it.

 I’ve been thinking about ghosts a lot recently, especially ghosts as a way of thinking about writing.
 Back in the tail end of 2023, I wrote something for The London Magazine about the ways in which poets haunt second-hand bookshops.
 I also wrote something for Engelsberg Ideas about Charles Dickens and the ghosts haunting his story ‘The Signal-Man’.
 If you’re new here, this piece and those links are a good indication of the kind of thing you’ll find.
 If you still want to stick around, please do.
 If you’ve had your fill - Happy New Year, and catch you later.
 Wherever you are.